 2. Soak In Chinese History at Sun Yat-Sen Memorial Hall

-Ⓜ️ Subway Instruction: from the Chen Clan Academy subway station you can take line 1 to Gongyuanqian.
-From there it is around 12-minute walk to the Memorial Hall.
+Ⓜ️ Subway Instruction: from the Chen Clan Academy subway station, you can take line 1 to Gongyuanqian.
+From there, it is around a 12-minute walk to the Memorial Hall.
 Or if you prefer, you can take a 34m stroll from the Chen Clan Academy to the Memorial Hall

-💡PRO TIP – grab an audio guide or, even better, book a guide!
-Everything is written in Chinese without English subtitles.
-You’ll get so much more out of your visit with that extra context!
+Grab an audio guide or, even better, book a guide!
+Signs are all written in Chinese without English subtitles.

 3. Stroll Around the Peaceful Temple of Six Banyan Trees